 Red Deer skate-punk trio Trashed Ambulance have a new video online for the song "Ambulance," the lead track from their recent sophomore LP Flashes of Competence.
 The video feature footage of the band's Spring tour of Ontario and Quebec, leading up to their May performance at Pouzza in Montreal.

-Flashes of Competence was released by Thousand Island Records back in May.
+Flashes of Competence was released by Thousand Islands Records back in May.
 It follows up 2016's Blurry Thoughts and a pair of EPs the group issued last year.

 So I live in Niagara Falls, and it's a strange place to reside at the best of times.
 When it comes to live music, at least of the type I write about here, it can be a bit of a desert.
 Anything of interest in the region undoubtedly takes place outside its namesake city, with Erik Dickson at the Warehouse Concert Hall a little ways down the QEW fighting (what seems like) a lonely battle to provide independent music with an outlet in Niagara.
 St. Catharines is easily accessible from the Falls (if you drive) and that city made the conscious decision to support a downtown core that can give a venue like Warehouse a chance.
 The institutions of the City of Niagara Falls haven't seemed all that interested in rock'n'roll, local or otherwise.
 Dusting off Honeymoon Suite to play our perennially dad-rock New Years show, or booking Randy Bachman at the casino, don't count.